ReneMuala/supernova/README.md

 ![supernova](images/supernova.svg)

-# Super Nova
+# Supernova
-A generic jit library based on [Asmjit](https://github.com/asmjit/asmjit), with a focus on simplicity and performance.
+A generic jit library based on [Asmjit](https://github.com/asmjit/asmjit) with a focus on simplicity and performance.

 ## How it looks